Sriparno08/Openpedia/CONTRIBUTING.md

 ## Issues

 - Always create an issue before making a PR.
-- Always ensure that your PR is linked to its corresponding issue (e.g., Closes #100).
-- Before you create an issue, make sure that there is no other open issue similar to the one you want to create.
+- Always ensure that there is no other open issue similar to the one that you want to create.
+- Always start working on an issue after getting assigned to it.

 ## Pull Requests

 - Each PR should contain a single logical change.
 - The PR title should summarize the changes made in it.
+- Describe the changes made in the PR to the best of your ability.
+- The PR should be linked to the corresponding issue (Closes/Fixes #<issue-number>)

 ## Making a Pull Request